franckdess/ADA-Project/README.md

 Officer key figures-Done
 Nodes population relationship-Done
 Put key figures into historical context-Done
-Load Dataset as a Network-To do
+Load Dataset as a Network-Done
-Network basic statistics-To do
-What's next for Milestone 3 (i.e network analysis, specific country analysis, correlates of evasion)-To do
+What's next for Milestone 3 (i.e network analysis, specific country analysis, correlates of evasion)-Done

-# Questions for TAa
+# What's next for milestone 3

+Methods and concepts will be explained in depth as we perform the upcoming tasks.
+We will mainly perform social network analysis tasks.
+Here is a non exhaustive list of what to expect:

+Regarding network analysis:
+- Compute network nodes and edges statistics, distributions.
+For instance degrees distribution, centrality measures, betweenness measures, page rank and much more
+- Extract and visualize top communities based on modularity measures (Gephi Force Atlas 2 viz ?)
+- Investigate possible applications of ML
+- Perform a specific country analysis (most likely Switzerland)

+This will help to answer questions such as:
+- Does the degree distribution follow a power law ?
+- What are the "key" nodes (centrality, betweenness, rank) ?
+- Is the panama papers network a small world ?
+- What is the shape of the network and what does this tell us about the actors ?

+Regarding correlates of evasion:
+Basically we want to extract economic and financial indicators (GDP, Financial Secrecy Index...) for each country found in the dataset then check whether these measures are good predictors (or not) of the involvement of a country in the papers.